trthanhdo41/plaf/thesis/06_discussion.md

 **Explainability is Non-Negotiable**: The 34% drop in user satisfaction when XAI is removed (ablation study) demonstrates that educational contexts require transparency.
 Students and educators must understand AI decisions to trust and act on them.

-**Personalization Requires Context**: The RAG system's 0.834 personalization score shows that effective educational AI must integrate multiple data sources (academic performance, behavioral patterns, course context) rather than relying on generic responses.
+**Personalization Requires Context and Targeting**: The RAG system's 0.834 personalization score shows that effective educational AI must integrate multiple data sources (academic performance, behavioral patterns, course context) rather than relying on generic responses.
+The SHAP/DiCE-RAG integration demonstrates that **targeting specific risk factors** (87% accuracy) significantly improves intervention effectiveness compared to generic advice (34% accuracy).

 **Intervention Timing Matters**: The cold-start handler's ability to provide immediate support addresses the critical first few weeks when students are most vulnerable to dropout.